Physical Barriers To Communication

 Distance

-Physical distance can make Communication challenging.
+Physical distance can make communication challenging.
 For example, employees in different time zones may have trouble scheduling a video chat.

 Weather